segmentio/segment-docs/src/connections/destinations/catalog/segmetrics/index.md

 ---
 [SegMetrics](https://segmetrics.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a lead and revenue attribution tool for marketers.
 It combines cross-platform behavioral data from the marketing tools you already use to create a holistical customer journey of your entire marketing funnel.

 This destination is maintained by SegMetrics.
-For any issues with the destination, [contact their team](mailto:support@segmetrics.io).
+For any issues with the destination, [contact the SegMetrics Support team](mailto:support@segmetrics.io).

 ## Getting Started